Brompton Oratory: Foundation

-John Henry Newman was received into the Roman Catholic Church in 1845.
-He later founded the Birmingham Oratory, dedicated to Saint Philip Neri.
+Saint John Henry Newman was received into the Roman Catholic Church in 1845.
+He went on to found the Birmingham Oratory, inspired by its patron, the Italian Saint Philip Neri.
 Other former Anglicans, including Frederick William Faber, briefly established a London Oratory in premises near Charing Cross.
-Faber's growing following purchased a 3.5 acre property in November 1852 for £16,000; in the (then) rapidly developing suburb (and former village) of Brompton, later subsumed under the name of the South Kensington tube station.
-An Oratory House was built first, followed shortly by a temporary church; both designed by Joseph John Scoles.
-An appeal was then launched in 1874 for funds to build a church.
-Within the Oratory House is a chapel, known as the Little Oratory.
+Faber's growing following of faithful purchased a 3.5 acre property in November 1852 for £16,000, in the then rapidly developing suburb and former village of Brompton, later to become subsumed under the name South Kensington.
+This was the result from the closure of adjacent Brompton underground station and opening of the South Kensington tube station further west, to channel the crowds visiting the newly established museums.
+An Oratory House was built first, followed shortly by a temporary church. both designed by Joseph John Scoles.
+An appeal was then launched in 1874 to fund a church building.
+The new church was consecrated in 1884.
+Next to the Oratory House is a chapel, known as "the Little Oratory".

 The church still belongs to, and is served by, the Congregation of the London Oratory (see London Oratory).